edsu/inkdroid.org/_posts/2020-12-31-noarchive.md

 results.
 I had certainly known about the use of *noindex* and *nofollow* in meta tags and [on links] to control whether search engines index a page.
-But even after writing an entire dissertation about web archiving practice I'm somewhat ashamed to admit that I didn't know *noarchive* existed.
+But even after writing an entire dissertation about web archiving practice I'm somewhat abashed to admit that I didn't know *noarchive* existed.

 The basic idea is that you can put this in your Web page: